singh-man/books/crackingTheCoding/16_moderate.md

 Does this mean the problem is impossible?
 Not exactly.
 Strictly speaking,  it means that, as long as we can list out the combinations of rand5() results that will result in a particular value of rand7(), the function will not give well distributed results.

-We can still solve this prob/em.
+We can still solve this problem.
 We just have to use a while loop, and realize that there's no telling just how many turns will be required to return a result.

 **Second Attempt (Nondeterministic Number of Calls)**